shaurya-p-2004/econ32211-result-replication/README.md

 ## How to Replicate
 1. Clone or download this repository
-2. Open Panel_Clean.R in RStudio
+2. Open Panel_Analysis_Github.R in RStudio
 3. Set your working directory to the root of this folder
 4. Run the script in full — all tables and figures are produced in the order they appear in the dissertation